Hao010418/Methyl-GP/README.md

     python -m pip install -r requirements.txt
 ## 2. Basic dictionaries
 * The parameters can be modified in `config_init.py`.
 Generally, you only need to change the `learning rate (lr)`, `weight decay (wd)`, and `batch size (batch_size)` for replicating.
 * You should change the `pretrainpath` in `models/DNABERT.py` for different types of methylation.
-Here, we provide the fine-tuned DNABERT models at
+We provide the fine-tuned DNABERT models at [here]() for you to download.
 ## 3. Get started
 Once all preparations are complete, initiate the training by executing `train.py`.
 ## 4. Acknowledgement